 Tight on time?
 This tour is Rick's personal "best of" distillation of our Best of Italy tour.
-Beginning with the "must see" sights of the Eternal City of Rome, your Rick Steves guide will help you experience the very heart of this remarkable country: the Tuscan hill town ambiance of Volterra, the pedestrian-friendly streets of Lucca, cliff-hugging villages of the Cinque Terre, and the amazing art of Renaissance Florence.
+Beginning with the "must see" sights of the Eternal City of Rome, your Rick Steves guide will help you experience the very heart of this remarkable country: the Tuscan hill town ambiance of Volterra, the pedestrian-friendly streets of Lucca, harbor-hugging villages of the Italian Riviera, and the amazing art of Renaissance Florence.
 Along the way, you'll enjoy Italy's distinctive culture, wine and cuisine.
 Join us for the Heart of Italy in 9 Days!

 You'll get all this!

 - A small, friendly group of 24-28 people — half the size of most tour groups

 - Full-time services of a professional Rick Steves guide and local experts who will make the fascinating history, art and culture of Italy come alive for you

 - All tours and admissions — at no extra cost — covering at least 17 group sightseeing events • Ancient Rome walking tour • Colosseum tour • Roman Forum tour • Pantheon • Evening walk through Rome's piazzas including Trevi Fountain • St. Peter's Basilica • Vatican Museum tour • Sistine Chapel • Volterra walking tour • Guarnacci Etruscan Museum tour • Alabaster workshop • Wine tasting • Lucca walking tour • Orientation for "vacation" day on Italian Riviera • Renaissance Florence walking tour • Florence's Accademia (Michelangelo's David) • Uffizi Gallery tour...and more

 - All group transportation from Rome to Florence

 - 8 nights accommodations in memorable, centrally-located hotels